unbornchikken/NOOOCL/README.md

 ### Platforms

-Then you can access to supported platforms:
+Then you can have access to the supported platforms:

 ```javascript
 var count = host.platformsCount;